Fifth Round: Matt's Response, Part A

 Matt5: You mean it is absolute nonsense to say that atheists are not free to alter their moral behavior depending on the circumstances and whatever desires suit them at the time?
-If it is nonsense, then you're saying that they are restricted and wound to moral behavior not matter what the circumstances were desires.
-This would imply an absolute moral system independent other circumstances and desires.
+If it is nonsense, then you're saying that they are restricted and wound to moral behavior no matter what the circumstances and desires.
+This would imply an absolute moral system independent of other circumstances and desires.
 I really think you are making a great logic error here.
-To continue with your comment I ask why aren't they free to do alter their moral behavior -- if it is absolute nonsense that they can?
+To continue with your comment, I ask why aren't they free to alter their moral behavior if it is absolute nonsense that they can?
 What binds them to the absolute requirement of moral rigidity?
 Finally, if you are going to say that something is absolute nonsense, please demonstrate that using logic.

 (Notice, I did not say that all of

 >them will).
 Therefore, there is nothing to prevent an atheist

 >from lying, as an example, if the situation warrants it.
 (I

 >am not talking about highly exceptional situations like hiding